ZeeCoder/container-query/docs/syntax.md

 ### CSS Custom Properties

-Setting custom properties are supported, which you can use to improve performance.
+Setting custom properties are supported, which can be used to improve performance.

 ```pcss
 .User {